 Convenient Online Medication Management

 I finished up my intake on a Friday afternoon at home from my iPhone.
 I didn’t encounter any issues.
-I noted in my intake that I have been taking sertraline for about the past year.
+I noted in my intake that I have been taking sertraline for about a year.

 Getting a Prescription

-The following Monday I was greeted with a message that my medication – which I had not officially agreed that I wanted – was in the mail on the way to me.
-This took me aback.
+The following Monday I was greeted with a message that my medication––which I had not officially agreed that I wanted yet–– was in the mail on the way to me.
+This took me by surprise.
 Didn’t I need to meet with a psychiatrist first?
 I reckoned that getting started on a maintenance dose must be easier than getting prescribed new medicine.
 But it still concerned me that Hims did not request verification from my previous doctor.
 The only documentation I was required to upload was a photo of my driver’s license and a selfie for identity verification.

 As I was unboxing my Hims medication shipment, I was struck by the quality and design of the packaging.
 It’s clear that Hims has spent a good deal of time and money optimizing its brand, including custom Hims medication bottles.

 Regardless of the questionable beginnings of the prescription, the medication reached me very quickly, and the entire process was seamless from beginning to end.
-So, I can definitely say that Hims offers one of the most convenient ways of getting mental health medication.
-As to whether or not that level of convenience is advisable would be highly dependent on the personal situation of the user of the service.
-Hims states that new patients complete an asynchronous check-in with their provider about 30 or 60 days into treatment.
+So, I can confidently say that Hims offers one of the most convenient ways of getting mental health medication.
+Whether that level of convenience is advisable depends on the personal situation of the user.
+Hims states that new patients complete an asynchronous check-in (meaning no via phone or video) with their provider about 30–60 days into treatment.

 Prospective patients can use Hims to get treatment for sexual dysfunctions such as ED and premature ejaculation.
 The system operates in basically the same way, with a few variations to the intake questionnaire.
 Hims also offers medications that can help with skin health, regrowing hair after balding, and medically-assisted weight loss.
 Our full Hims ED review was written by a licensed pharmacist and provides more insight into how Hims can help with treating sexual dysfunctions.